How to Cascade Objectives and Key Results (OKRs)

 Summary of the Cascading Objectives Process

 This program makes it much easier and faster to align individual and team objectives to the top-level strategy.
 Additionally, it makes it possible to conduct monthly tactical alignment sessions and retrospectives in a way that enables the team to learn and grow as they execute their objectives.
-If the team isn’t learning and growing, then this is a missed opportunity.
+If the team isn’t learning and growing, this is a missed opportunity.
 You can bring it all together using this program.

 Three Programs for the Price of One

-In addition, by subscribing to the Designed to Scale Pro-level Membership Program, you get access to the Cascading Objectives program plus the our Evolving Structure and the Ultimate Leadership Team Process (ULTP) software programs for one price.
+By subscribing to the Designed to Scale Pro-level Membership Program, you get access to the Cascading Objectives program plus the our Evolving Structure and the Ultimate Leadership Team Process (ULTP) software programs for one price.

 The three programs connect like this and provide the backbone for sustained strategic execution: